as791/as791.github.io/index.md

 - Used GRASS GIS, free open-source software suite by OSGeo for visualisation for data annotation and map productions.
 Used scikit-learn and keras to build the classifiers.
 - Built 7 different classifiers and did their **comparative evaluation based on their user’s, producer’s, overall accuracy and kappa statistics.**
 - Also, built an ensemble classifier using set of three models to get best error-corrected classified map.
 Achieved best classification map with overall accuracy of **96.06%**.
-- Analyzed **% land cover** use for best classified map to conclude towards the development of city policies for "Smart City" goals.
+- Analysed **% land cover** use for best classified map to conclude towards the development of city policies for "Smart City" goals.

 ---
 ### Projects